0xGingi/Proton.SDK/README.md

 # Proton.SDK

 This repository is a fork of the original by ProtonDriveApps, under [here](https://github.com/ProtonDriveApps/sdk-tech-demo).
-This repository also serves as a patch + submodule for building [proton-sdk-rs](https://github.com/4tkbytes/proton-sdk-rs)
+This repository also serves as a patch + submodule for building [proton-sdk-rs](https://github.com/4tkbytes/proton-sdk-rs).

+This works completely fine as a library, just copy over the projects to your own project.